ayoa77/order-challenge/README.md

 #### Build a simple POS system that accepts orders with line items, discounts, and taxes.
 #### [Order API Challenge](https://github.com/bypasslane/api-code-challenge)

-### Solar System Exploration, 1950s – 1960s

 - [x] Creating an Order   POST /orders
+- [x] Getting an Order   GET /orders/:uuid
 - [x] Adding a LineItem to an Order   PUT /orders/:uuid
 - [x] Adding a Discount to an Order   PUT /orders/:uuid
+- [x] Editing a LineItem for an Order   PUT /orders/:uuid
+- [x] Editing a Discount for an Order   PUT /orders/:uuid
-- [x] Calculating Tax on an Order   GET /orders/:uuid
+- [x] Calculating Tax on an Order
 - [x] Calculating the total of an Order

 Successfully made the orders calculate in the given order - from Order Discounts,